 Technical bid analysis

-A technical bid analysis evaluates a bidder's technical documents to ascertain whether they meet the client's project technical requirements.
-The technical specifications assessed include quality, experience, operating costs, specifications, execution capabilities, and performance penalty to meet project requirements.
-Additional technical requirements include compliance checks, relevant licenses, and relevant sources for the workforce for the project.
+The technical bid analysis evaluates the bidder's documents to see if they meet the client's technical requirements.
+These include quality, experience, operating costs, specifications, execution capabilities, performance penalties, and other requirements such as compliance checks, licenses, and workforce sources.

-After the engineering team ascertains the acceptability of the technical aspect of the bid, the team now proceeds to open the commercial part of the bids of the technically qualified bidders.
-This information exchange between owners, engineers, and vendors is referred to as technical evaluation or technical bid analysis.
+Once the engineering team determines the acceptability of the technical aspect of the bid, they move on to open the commercial part of the bids of the technically qualified bidders.
+This process of exchanging information between owners, engineers, and vendors is called technical evaluation or technical bid analysis.